Thoongathey Thambi Thoongathey: Production

 After the success of Nadodi Mannan (1958), M. G. Ramachandran wanted his second directorial to be titled as Thoongathey Thambi Thoongathey named after the song from the film, however the project was shelved.
 In 1983, AVM Productions launched a film with the same name starring Kamal Haasan.
-Kamal portrayed two distinct roles, and the cinematographer Babu used mask shots to differentiate the roles.
+Haasan portrayed two distinct roles, and the cinematographer Babu used mask shots to differentiate the roles.